A Salpeter-like filament linear density function across nearby molecular clouds: Introduction

-Here we present the first measurement of the FLDF across seven nearby molecular clouds -- Taurus, Ophiuchus, Perseus, Orion~A, California, IC~5146, and Vela~C (Fig.~\ref{fig:overview}) -- spanning distances of 140--920\,pc and a wide range of star formation activity, using the multiscale extraction method \textit{getsf} \citep{Menshchikov2021method} and the improved profile fitting method of \cite{Menshchikov+Zhang2026subm}.
-By combining measurements across all clouds and all spatial scales from 14 to 216$^{\prime\prime}$, we obtain a statistically robust composite FLDF and compare its slope directly with the Salpeter IMF.
-The companion paper \cite{Zhang+2026subm} presents a comprehensive analysis of filament widths, slopes, and volume density profiles across the same sample; the present paper focuses specifically on the statistical distribution of linear densities and its connection to the IMF.
+Here we present the first FLDF measurement across seven nearby clouds -- Taurus, Ophiuchus, Perseus, Orion~A, California, IC~5146, and Vela~C (Figure~\ref{fig:overview}) -- spanning cloud distances of 140--920\,pc from the Sun and a wide range of activity, using \textit{getsf} \citep{Menshchikov2021method}, which traces filament skeletons independently on eight scales from 14 to 216$^{\prime\prime}$ (Figure~\ref{fig:filament_skeletons}), with the improved profile fitting of \citet{Menshchikov+Zhang2026subm}.
+Combining all clouds and scales yields a statistically robust composite FLDF whose slope we compare directly with Salpeter's.
+A companion paper \citep{Zhang+2026} analyzes filament widths and volume density profiles for the same sample; here we focus on the linear-density distribution and its link to the IMF.